web-platform-tests/interop/2024/README.md

 - [Tests](https://wpt.fyi/results/?product=chrome&product=edge&product=firefox&product=safari&aligned=&view=interop&q=label%3Ainterop-2024-accessibility&label=master&label=experimental)

 This focus area comes from work on one of the Interop 2023 investigation areas.
-The work resulted in tests that mean we can include improving the interoperability of two specific areas relating to the browser’s accessibility tree.
+The work resulted in tests that mean we can include improving the interoperability of some specific areas relating to the browser’s accessibility tree.

 The first area is Accessible Name and Description Computation (_accname_).
 Accessible names convey the purpose or intent of the element.